minio/minio/docs/distributed/DESIGN.md

 > http://host4/export8
 ```

-A noticeable trait of this expansion is that it chooses unique hosts such that the erasure code is efficient across drives across hosts.
+A noticeable trait of this expansion is that it chooses unique hosts such that the erasure code is efficient across drives and hosts.

 - Choosing an erasure set for the object is decided during `PutObject()`, object names are used to find the right erasure set using the following pseudo code.
 ```go